jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

     class="chord row"
 %}

-The A major shape is one of the first barre chords learned by beginner guitarists.
+The A major shape is one of the first barre chords learned by beginning guitarists.

 Unlike the C major shape,
 the A major shape is an "open voicing".